al8876/chatter/README.md

 # Chatter

-Chatter is a live, interactive chatroom built in React.js, WebSockets, and SASS.
+Chatter is a live, anonymous, and interactive chatroom built in React.js, WebSockets, and SASS.

 ## Images